-- Onions - I prefer sweet onions, like Vidalia, but any yellow onion can be used.
+- Onions—I prefer sweet onions, like Vidalia, but any yellow onion can be used.

 See the recipe card for complete instructions and ingredient amounts.

-- Layer the sausages, apples, and onions in the baking dish.
-Top with the brown sugar.
+Step 1: Layer the sausages, apples, and onions in a baking dish.

 - For party spreads or buffets, serve the sausages in a chafing dish to keep them warm.